 In our December Newsletter we discussed businesses New Year’s resolutions and mentioned employee wellness.
 Employing a workforce that is healthy and well-functioning has become increasingly important to maximize productivity and morale, according to recent research from IBISWorld.
+It is not just a trend but a necessity in today’s fast-paced business environment.

 IBISWorld projects the corporate wellness services industry to grow at an average annual rate of 3.3% to reach $7.6 billion in 2021.
 Common elements of these programs include: